mvamsiDO/base-container/a100_u22_pt211-tf215-accl024-py311/README.md

     sudo systemctl restart docker
     ```
+- Need to see if this [nvidia-container-toolkit](https://github.com/NVIDIA/nvidia-container-toolkit) is better than `nvidia-docker2`

 - Still facing some `cuda toolkit` issues, Running into this when  `accelerate launch --config_file accelerate_condigs/ds-stg2.yaml train_causal_bnb.py` (docker img: same_a100_u20_img)
     ```
     The following directories listed in your path were found to be non-existent: {PosixPath('/tmp/torchelastic_dzgu5pzy/none_b_8v4_ou/attempt_0/0/error.json')}